Spiral Staircase Treads

 Indoor and Outdoor Stair Tread Needs

 It’s important to realize that some materials are not as suitable for outdoor applications due to their decreased ability to resist corrosion and rot.
 Those woods above listed as outdoor wood options are categorized that way because they resist moisture and warping when exposed to the elements.
 That’s why woods like cedar are frequently used for decking.
 So if you want an outdoor wood accent for tread covers, stick to those above three options.

-Your metal options are really within the realms of aluminum and galvanized steel for your treads when it comes to outdoor needs.
+Options are really within the realms of aluminum and galvanized steel for your metal stair treads when it comes to outdoor needs.
 Aluminum is naturally corrosion resistant and the galvanizing process armors the raw steel to be corrosion resistant as well.

-You can use standard steel treads for your outdoor applications, but you will have to prime, paint, and seal them properly.
+You can use standard steel treads for your metal stair tread outdoor applications, but you will have to prime, paint, and seal them properly.
 Additional coats and touchups will be necessary down the road to stave off corrosion.